History

 1967

-Internship coordinator (gentleman Buis) of the study suggest Alembic as new name
+Internship coordinator (gentleman Buis) of the study suggests Alembic as new name

 21st of November 1967